WHAT EXACTLY IS A SIBERIAN HUSKY?

 - A natural accompaniment to the high energy and the purpose for which is the Siberian husky is bred is the fact that Siberians run and roam.
 There is no other dog with such a gypsy instinct.
 They cannot be trained NOT to run, any more than a retriever can be taught not to retrieve or a Border Collie not to herd.
 This makes them excellent travel companions.
 However, this also means that your Siberian will travel on his or her own given the chance.
 Siberians are escape artists, a.k.a. hairy Houdinis.
 A Siberian will climb fences, leap fences, dig under fences, wriggle under gates, even eat through fences, slip through doors and windows, slip out of collars and harnesses…all in the name of an opportunity to explore the world — and get into whatever trouble he or she can find: hit by moving traffic as the Siberian husky has no street sense or homing instinct whatsoever, free to chase and kill cats and other small pets, get into dogfights, chase horses and cattle (thus being at risk for injury by kicking or being shot by livestock owners), find poisoned or spoiled meat, pick up ticks and other parasites.
 The Siberian is also an easy target for dog-nappers and dog-abusers as it is a very gentle and friendly breed.
 More than any other breed, the Siberian husky must be either on leash or in a well-fenced area — and supervised — at all times.
 Your call to “come” will fall on deaf ears when the motivation and instinct to run is strong enough.
 The Siberian husky typically does not respect the momentary discomfort and ‘zing’ from an invisible fence system, and the size of your acreage is not a natural barrier or deterrent to a dog that is bred to run long distances at moderate speed without tiring.
 (Collars with snap enclosures and retractable leads are inadequate for a Siberian as well.)

 Don’t be fooled by his appearance.
 He is NOT a watchdog.
 Siberians are not inclined to give even warning barks upon approach by a stranger, no matter where they are, not even in their own homes.
 They are far more likely to lead an intruder to the biscuit box and offer the family silver in exchange for a treat.
 They are also not inclined to be guard dogs.
-Although if a member of their pack were seriously threatened, they might come to your defense enough to knock someone off your person, ordinarily your most extreme danger from a Siberian is being licked to death.
+Even if a member of their pack were seriously threatened, the biggest danger to the perpetrator would be being knocked down so the Siberian could more easily lick a person to death.

 Siberians shed their coats twice a year.
 The hitch is that each shed lasts six months.
 It waxes and it wanes, but it continues all year.
 There will be an intense period of shedding to get the thick winter coat out in the spring and another slightly less intense period in the fall to prepare to put on the winter coats.
 If you value neatness at all times, then… don’t adopt a Siberian.
 If you can tolerate fur all over the house and in the very air you breathe, then you are a candidate for a Siberian in your home.